-Wanderer Butterfly caterpillars are most often found on their preferred food plants, which are from the milkweed family (Asclepiadaceae).
+Wanderer Butterfly caterpillars are most often found on their preferred food plants (introduced food plants), which are from the milkweed family (Asclepiadaceae).
 These plants have a milky sap, from which the caterpillars derive distasteful toxins that deter predators from eating them.
+Some of these plants have become widespread environmental weeds and have allowed the butterfly to spread beyond urban centres (as seen in the distribution map).
 The caterpillars' bright colouration is a warning to these predators that they are potentially toxic.
 The adult butterfly is also toxic to most predators.

 Other behaviours and adaptations

 The poison from the plants is carried through the various stages of the Wanderer Butterfly's life cycle, making them unpalatable and causing many predators, including large birds, to be violently ill.